-Generally speaking, the logs don’t contain any specific app usage data and specific information about the data used within the app — such as what web sites you visited or any personal data entered into the App.
+Diagnostic and usage data are logs that contain contain specific app usage data and information about the data used within the app such as if the app crashed and why it crashed, how, where and when it was used.
+These logs will not contain personal information regarding the app such as what web sites you visited on your iPhone or any personal data entered into the App.
 The details contained in these logs will include hardware and operating system specifications, performance stats, and data about how a particular app was used (such as where and when).
 This data is then used by Apple to help research issues and track trends if the need arises.
+This data can also be used in law enforcement if necessary and given the correct judicial approval.
+If data is required to provide eidence of time and location an iPhone had been used then this data can be accessed

 Over time this constant logging of data can start to take up space on your Apple device.
 Especially if there is a certain App that is installed that is regularly having issues and crashing.
 This can be valuable space that you can use for other storage (More important things) such as photos and music.
 If you find that you are running out of space and you do not understand why then this could be a cause.